 Morristown National Historical Park | NEW JERSEY BRIGADE ENCAMPMENT AREA

-There are information panels at the camp site that tell the story of the New Jersey Brigade and the significance of the archaeological finds at the site.
+There are wayside exhibits at the camp site that tell the story of the New Jersey Brigade and the significance of the archaeological finds at the site.
 Logs and small rocks have been placed on either side of the trail to mark off the route.

 There are all sorts of boulders and other rocks that look as if they were purposely arranged.
 Was this done by modern hikers or George Washington’s guys?
 You will also see the fireplace hearths mentioned earlier.

 If you don’t mind hiking, I highly recommend a visit to the New Jersey camp.
 What I thought was going to be an empty field turned out to be the neatest place in Morristown National Historical Park.
 The only other camp that has any exhibits is the Pennsylvania Line Encampment Site where some replica cabins have been built.
-There are some remnants of hearths there as well, but that site gets a lot of visitors since it has its own parking lot and no hiking is required.
+That stop on the tour gets a lot of visitors since it has its own parking lot and no hiking is required.
 Very few people hike to the New Jersey Brigade campsite, so it feels as if you stumbled upon the ruins for the first time.

 Back to the Top